-- (x) The title deeds of all the immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee), as disclosed in Note 3A to the financial statements, are held in the name of the Company. - (xi) There are no charges or satisfaction which are yet to be registered with the Registrar of Companies beyond the statutory - (xii) The borrowings obtained by the Company from bank have been applied for the purposes for which such loans were - (xiii) The Company was not required to recognise any provision as at March 31, 2022 under the applicable law or accounting standards, as it does not have any material foreseeable losses on long-term contracts.
-The Company did not have any derivative contracts as at March 31, 2022. - (xiv) The dividend declared and paid during the year by the Company is in compliance with Section 123 of the Act.
+- (x) The title deeds of all the immovable properties (other than properties where the company is the lessee and the lease name of the Company. - (xi) There are no charges or satisfaction which are yet to be registered with the Registrar of Companies beyond the statutory period. - (xii) The borrowings obtained by the Company from bank have been applied for the purposes for which such loans were taken. - (xiii) The Company was not required to recognise any provision as at March 31, 2022 under the applicable law or accounting derivative contracts as at March 31, 2022. - (xiv) The dividend declared and paid during the year by the Company is in compliance with Section 123 of the Act.